pajhiwo/python_help/Typing.md

 ```

 ## Type variable
-A type variable is a special variable that can take on any type, depending on the situation
+A type variable is a special variable that can take on any type, depending on the situation.
+A type variable must be defined using `TypeVar` from the `typing` module.
+When used, a type variable ranges over all possible types and takes the most specific type possible
 ```python

 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTExMjYyNjMsLTIwMjMyMDc1NzMsLT
-M0OTc4MDM0LDEyODIzNDI4NDEsLTE4NTE0MTI1MDAsMTgxNTI5
-ODA5MywtODMyODY5MjIzLDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbLTg5NjgwMDYxNywtMjAyMzIwNzU3MywtMz
+Q5NzgwMzQsMTI4MjM0Mjg0MSwtMTg1MTQxMjUwMCwxODE1Mjk4
+MDkzLC04MzI4NjkyMjMsNzMwOTk4MTE2XX0=
 -->